mmartial/unraid-study/rdesktop-JD-ssh-Tailscale.md

 Once confirmed functional, you ca edit Jump Desktop's `SSH Server` to add the `Public Key` Authentication.

-### Adding Tailscale to your ssh access localhost only rdesktop setup
+###  5.4. <a name='AddingTailscaletoyoursshaccesslocalhostonlyrdesktopsetup'></a>Adding Tailscale to your ssh access localhost only rdesktop setup

 With your Unraid already configured with the Tailscale container ( https://github.com/deasmi/unraid-tailscale ), obtain the IP of your Unraid box and `Duplicate` your host configuration in Jump Desktop.